DRDO UAV crashes in farmland in Karnataka, none injured | Devdiscourse

 An unmanned aerial vehicle (UAV) belonging to the Defence Research and Development Organisation crashed during a trial in an agriculture field in Chitradurga district on Tuesday, police said.
 However, no casualties were reported.

+The DRDO tweeted, "Unmanned Aerial Vehicle (UAV) being developed by DRDO on experimental flight trial in new configuration has crash landed in fields near ATR Chitradurga.
+Data is being analysed."
 The incident created a scare at Jodi Chillenahalli village as a loud noise was heard when the aerial vehicle fell.
-Soon, a large number of people gathered at the spot, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)